FIRST READING: Isaiah 9:1-4

-Everyone is invited to join us for worship at 10:15 on October 20th as we celebrate the 19th Sunday after Pentecost with the Service of Holy Communion.
-The Children's Talk will be presented by Joyce Palmer, special music will be provided by the Chancel Choir, and the sermon will be presented by Pastor Steve Stutz and inspired by the gospel of Luke 18:1-8.
+Everyone is invited to join us for worship at 10:15 on January 26th as we celebrate the Third Sunday after Epiphany with the Service of Holy Communion.
+The Children's Talk will be presented by Peggy Dietel, special music will be provided by the Chancel Choir, and the sermon will be presented by Pastor Steve Stutz and inspired by the gospel of Matthew 4:12-23.

 We are pleased to welcome Interim Pastor, the Rev. Dr. Steve Stutz, to Memorial Lutheran and First Presbyterian Churches.
 Below is a short bio on Interim Pastor Stutz.